Complete Guide to Getting Started in Front-End Development: Learn JavaScript, React, TypeScript, and Next.js

 HTML is the markup language that defines the structure of web pages.

-- Basic Labels:
+- Basic tags:

-- Forms: They allow you to capture user data
+- Forms: They allow capturing user data

 CSS: Designing the Appearance